Skip to main content

 Common Kubernetes commands

 kubectl is a helpful command-line tool for investigating the state of a Kubernetes cluster.
-Get familiar with their reference documentation.
+You can learn more with the reference documentation.
 Here are some commands you may use frequently.

 The first thing you should do is get the status of all containers in a cluster and ensure the whole cluster is running.
 The status column will all be ‘Running’ when the entire cluster is up and operational.
 Example: